theNewbieClub-MAL/gfxEncyclopedia/gfx/cards.md

   * **[Landscape][landscape]**: 360x240[px] (3:2).
   * **[Portrait][portrait]**: 240x360[px] (2:3).
   * Square: 240x240[px] (1:1).
-  * ***Note***:
+    > [!NOTE]
-    1. You can use higher resolution, but we might ask you to resize based on rules.
+    > 1. You can use higher resolution, but we might ask you to resize based on rules
-    2. You can make a card below recommended/required resolution.
+    > 2. You can make a card below recommended/required resolution.
 * Recommended to use 300[dpi], minimum 90[dpi].
 * Card should *at least* contains 3 (three) text fields/spaces:
   1. **Edition name**, e.g: "School Edition."